dqops/dqo/docs/dqops-installation/install-dqops-using-pip.md

     Successfully installed dqops-1.0.0
     ```

-    If you see additional two warning (shown in yellow on Microsoft Windows) that the default location
+    <span id="add-python-scripts-to-path">If</span> you see additional two warning (shown in yellow on Microsoft Windows) that the default location
     where scripts are added is not included in the `PATH` environment variable, copy the path
     shown in the window (it was *C:\Users\&lt;yourlogin&gt;\AppData\Roaming\Python\Python39\Scripts* it the example below),
     and add it to the default `$PATH` environment variable.
 After changing the environment variables, you will need to open